 Paula is currently conducting a research project in collaboration with the British Library Sound Archive on the oral history of Popular Music Studies in the UK.
-Her latest article on ‘Alas, Poor Richard: fandom, personal identity and Ben Myer’s novelization of Richey Edwards’ life story’ will be featured in Volume! due out in October 2017.
+Her latest article on ‘Alas, Poor Richard: fandom, personal identity and Ben Myer’s novelization of Richey Edwards’ life story’ will be featured in Volume!
+(2017).
 She is steering committee member of the AHRC project ‘Fifty Years of British Music Video, 1964-2014‘.
 Paula is a Principal lecturer at the University of Brighton and a Senior Fellow of the Higher Education Academy (HEA).

 Olu Jenzen lectures in media studies with research interests across critical theory, contemporary media, literature and popular culture, notably in the fields of feminist and queer theory.